clemux/notes.mux.me/content/posts/predatory-bugs.md

 I've tried Neoseiulus (formerly Amblyseius) californicus and cucumeris, but it's hard to say how well they performed.
 I suspect the relative humidity in my apartment and in my tents is too low; at least 60%, ideally 70% is recommended.
 I got some californicus because they should tolerate lower humidity, but thrips are not their preferred prey (they are better for spider mites, for example).

 Then I tried Chrysopa (lacewing) larvae.
 They did seem to eat some thrips nymphs (I actually have video proof of that), but I have the feeling they like eating each other even more.
-They were really fun to watch but eventually I felt that it was *expensively* fun.
+They were really fun to watch, but eventually I felt that it was *expensively* fun.

-In February I got 100 Orius.
+In February, I got 100 Orius.
 They are small, very fast, and can fly, so I was not able to watch their behavior as I could with the Chrysopa.
 I moved a few weeks later and didn't find any Orius in the new apartment.
 I believe I had too few thrips for them to settle, and I did not provide any additional food.
 As a result, they probably died of cannibalism and then hunger.

 In late March, the thrips infestation got quite bad.
-On a whim, I decided to buy 2000 Orius nymphs as well as Ephestia (flour moth) eggs to feed them.
+On a whim, I decided to buy 2,000 Orius nymphs as well as Ephestia (flour moth) eggs to feed them.
 I got some supplies to try to replicate the breeding setups I found in some research papers, with the goal of keeping them alive and breeding separately from the plants.
 I think I put around a third to half of them in petri dishes and a larger plastic box, and released the others around the plants.
-A week later I had adults in the enclosures, but they soon died because I did not maintain humidity.
+A week later, I had adults in the enclosures, but they soon died because I did not maintain humidity.

 However, the ones I released in my tent of Trichocereus seedlings matured and actually bred.
-In mid-April I found newly hatched nymphs.
+In mid-April, I found newly hatched nymphs.
 I'm writing this in early May.
 I'm still seeing young nymphs, and I don't know whether they hatched later or if they are the third generation.

 I haven't seen any thrips on my Trich seedlings or nearby plants for a week, ever since I watched an Orius nymph eat an adult thrips (I actually managed to make two videos of that, totaling more than one hour until the nymph threw the carcass away).

-In my experience, Orius were definitely worth it.
-However, the Ephestia eggs are required.
+In my experience, Orius were definitely worth it, but only combined with Ephestia eggs.
 My plants are in open grow tents.
 It would be even better in an enclosed cabinet.
-I'm not sure how well it would work if the plants are fully in the open.
+I'm not sure how well it would work if the plants were fully in the open.

+My plan now is to grow pepper plants and keep a few of them in a tent.
+This is known as keeping "banker plants": plants that you maintain to support a population of predators to protect other plants.
+Orius can thrive on sweet pepper plants.

 If I had known from the start what I know now, the total cost would have been around 60 euros: 30€ for 100 Orius and shipping from Rootsum, plus 30€ for Ephestia eggs and shipping from Bioplanet.
 See below for links to suppliers.

 I don't think I would recommend predatory mites for cacti and succulents because of the high humidity requirement (except for Amblyseius degenerans which are expensive -- in France at least -- and which I haven't tested).
 However, I've been keeping cucumeris in my humid propagator where I have seedlings, and Stratiolaelaps scimitus could be good for soil pests when you can keep the substrate moist, like for seedlings.
 I don't have anything to share regarding their effectiveness.

 Chrysopa larvae might be worth it, especially if you have other issues besides thrips: they are more generalist, being particularly effective against aphids and mealybugs.
 Thrips and spider mites are secondary prey for them.